 As a result of these efforts there is now concurrence on a number issues.
-For example, the detailed inner structure of dark matter (DM) haloes can be trusted down to radii of the order of 5 per cent of their virial radius provided they contain several thousand particles (e.g. Ludlow, Schaye & Bower 2019, hereafter Paper I), while mass functions converge to better than $\approx$ 5 or 10 per cent (depending on how mass is defined) for haloes composed of $\gtrsim$ 100 particles (see e.g. Efstathiou et al. 1988; Jenkins et al. 2001; Tinker et al. 2008; Ludlow et al. 2019b).
-Such convergence is important: it suggests that cosmological simulations simultaneously resolve halo formation on a variety of scales and across a range of redshifts.
-This is essential for modelling galaxy formation, particularly in cold dark matter (CDM) models where haloes and galaxies assemble hierarchically through mergers of their (poorly resolved) ascendants.
+For example, the detailed inner structure of dark matter (DM) haloes can be trusted down to radii of order 5 per cent of their virial radius provided they contain several thousand particles (e.g. Ludlow, Schaye & Bower 2019, hereafter Paper I), while mass functions converge to better than ≈ 5 or 10 per cent (depending on how mass is defined) for haloes composed of $\gtrsim 100$ particles (see, e.g. Efstathiou et al. 1988; Jenkins et al. 2001; Tinker et al.